denbuzze/denbuzze.github.com/_posts/2011-02-02-weathery-a-weather-aggregator.markdown

 * Very good [wind prediction](http://www.windfinder.com/).
 * UV emission prediction, sailing rating and wind information from [meteovista](http://www.meteovista.be/).

-The background image you’re seeing is randomly generated.
+The background image you're seeing is randomly generated.
 It looks at the current weather condition (e.g. cloudy) adds a sea-like term (e.g. beach) and performs a search on [flickr](http://www.flickr.com/).
-If doesn’t find anything, a grey background is shown.
+If doesn't find anything, a grey background is shown.

-Hopefully some of you like it and maybe you’ll be able to use it the next time you jump on boat.
+Hopefully some of you like it and maybe you'll be able to use it the next time you jump on boat.